Naresh-Chaurasia/connect2naresh/content/docs/books/steal-artist.md

 Copying is about reverse-engineering.
 It's like a mechanic taking apart a car to see how it works.

+{{< callout original >}}
-**If you copy from one author, it's plagiarism, but if you copy from many, it's research.**
+If you copy from one author, it's plagiarism, but if you copy from many, it's research.
+{{< /callout >}}

-What to copy is a little bit trickier.
-Don't just steal the style, steal the thinking behind the style.
-You don't want to look like your heroes, you want to see like your heroes.
+What to copy is a little bit trickier. **Don't just steal the style, steal the thinking behind the style.
+You don't want to look like your heroes, you want to see like your heroes**.

 There isn't a move that's a new move."
 The basketball star Kobe Bryant has admitted that all of his moves on the court were stolen from watching tapes of his heroes.

+{{< callout original >}}
-But initially, **when Bryant stole a lot of those moves, he realized he couldn't completely pull them off because he didn't have the same body type as the guys he was thieving from.
-He had to adapt the moves to make them his own**.
+But initially, when Bryant stole a lot of those moves, he realized he couldn't completely pull them off because he didn't have the same body type as the guys he was thieving from.
+He had to adapt the moves to make them his own.
+{{< /callout >}}

 Conan O'Brien has talked about how comedians try to **emulate their heroes, fall short, and end up doing their own thing**.

+{{< callout comment >}}
+You will either fall short or fall tall.
+That is the gateway to originality.
+{{< /callout >}}

 "It is our failure to become our perceived ideal that ultimately defines us and makes us unique."
 Thank goodness.

 So: Copy your heroes.
 Examine where you fall short.
 What's in there that makes you different?
 That's what you should amplify and transform into your own work.

+#### 📍 Bookmark 24.Dec

 #### 📚 3.
 Write the Book You Want to Read